mcgraw/dojo-testing/README.md

-# dojo-testing
+Exploring unit testing in Swift

-Exploring ways to test with Swift
+Sample project from the blog post at http://www.xmcgraw.com/how-to-start-unit-testing-in-swift/